csesoc/constitution/CONSTITUTION.rst

 #.
 There shall be one Annual General meeting every calendar year.
 #.
 The Annual General Meeting shall be held on an academic day.
 #.
-Notice in the form of an agenda for the Annual General Meeting shall be given no less than five (5) academic days before and at least seven (7) days, and is to be given in writing, through the CSE email system, to all society members, or upon approval by Arc, displayed in a way that will guarantee an acceptable level of exposure among society members.
+Notice in the form of an agenda for the Annual General Meeting shall be given no less than ten (10) academic days before and at least fourteen (14) days, and is to be given in writing, through the CSE email system, to all society members, or upon approval by Arc, displayed in a way that will guarantee an acceptable level of exposure among society members.

 Annual general meetings - calling of and business at
 ----------------------------------------------------